raystack/raccoon/docs/docs/concepts/architecture.md

 ### Event Distribution

-Event distribution works by finding the type for each event in the batch and sending them to appropriate kafka topic.
+Event distribution works by finding the type for each event in the batch and sending them to appropriate message queue topic.
 The topic name is determined by the following code

 ```go
 topic := strings.Replace(p.topicFormat, "%s", event.Type, 1)